Mercedes McQueen

 Mercedes is described as a "savvy, ballsy girl that can't say no and is unapologetic about it".
 She is played as having moments of happiness which she ruins for herself and as managing to justify "whatever she does that's bad".
 Throughout her time on the series, Mercedes' storylines have centered on her relationships.
 These include her marriages to Russ Owen (Stuart Manning), Malachy Fisher (Glen Wallace) and Dr. Paul Browning (Joseph Thompson), with her second marriage involving her in an HIV storyline, an engagement to Riley Costello (Rob Norbury) and a committed relationship with Joe Roscoe (Ayden Callaghan).
 She has also been central to several affairs which included Calvin Valentine (Ricky Whittle), her sister's husband, and Riley's father Carl (Paul Opacic).
 Following the revelation of her affair with Carl on her wedding day to Riley, Mercedes was at the centre of a kidnapping storyline when she was held against her will by Riley's serial killer grandfather, Silas Blissett (Jeff Rawle), before going into labour, giving birth to a boy as a result of the stress.
 Following her ordeal Mercedes briefly turned to prostitution.
 When Mitzeee (Rachel Shenton) grows close to Riley, Mercedes begins to stalk her.
 During the culmination of the plot, in "pure desperation" Mercedes stabs herself and Mitzeee is blamed.
 Mercedes' friend, Lynsey Nolan (Karen Hassan), discovers Mercedes' stalking of Mitzeee and stabbing of herself.
 Lynsey is later murdered in a "whodunit" storyline with Mercedes becoming a suspect in her murder.
-It is later revealed Mercedes' partner Doctor Browning killed Lynsey to protect Mercedes and in October 2013, Mercedes, Cindy Cunningham (Stephanie Waring) and Lindsey Butterfield (Sophie Austin) attacked, murdered and covered up the murder of Doctor Browning.
+It is later revealed Mercedes' partner Doctor Browning killed Lynsey to protect Mercedes and in October 2013, Mercedes, Cindy Cunningham (Stephanie Waring) and Lindsey Butterfield (Sophie Austin) kill and cover up the murder of Doctor Browning.

 In the run-up to her 2014 departure, Mercedes was involved in feuds with Freddie Roscoe (Charlie Clapham) and Grace Black (Tamara Wall) and mourning for her sister Carmel (Gemma Merna) following a train crash, which Mercedes was also involved in.
 Since her return in February 2015, her storylines have included reuniting with her family, her relationship with Joe and delivering a stillborn son named Gabriel, exposing Lindsey as the Gloved Hand Killer, Silas returning and targeting her again, and her feud with Joanne Cardsley (Rachel Leskovac) over Joe, who later dies during the show's "Halloween Spooktacular" episodes.
-In late 2019, the character finds herself at the centre of another "whodunit" storyline, "Who Shot Mercedes?", where she is shot having angered numerous residents.
+In late 2019, the character finds herself at the centre of another "whodunit" storyline, "Who Shot Mercedes?", where she is shot having angered various residents.
+Mercedes later became the first character in soap opera to go through a superfecundation pregnancy, after having an affair with Warren Fox (Jamie Lomas) while engaged to Felix Westwood (Richard Blackwood).
+Following the serial's historic "time jump" in September 2024, Mercedes is shown to be battling an aggressive form of bowel cancer.